Privacy Guarantees for De-identifying Text Transformations: Introduction

 For text collections, one way to respect the users' privacy is to sanitize each document through a de-identification process before adding it to a data collection.
 De-identification requires to either delete all sensitive information in a text, or to replace it with benign surrogates. \todo{Insert citations.} Arguably, strict deletion is the less desirable option because without an indication of where the edit was made, texts can become impossible to understand or, perhaps worse, change their meaning.
 To illustrate, consider the following example from the medical domain, where the names of specific medications are considered sensitive information: \begin{enumerate}[label=(\arabic*), leftmargin=0.8cm] \item Besides \textit{warfarin}, the patient is not taking any medication. \item Besides, the patient is not taking any medication . \end{enumerate} A more commonly used alternative to deletion is \textit{redaction}, where relevant text portions are blackened rather than deleted, but this can still impact readability.
 For instance, when dates, times, and locations are considered sensitive with respect to a person's whereabouts, a sentence such as \ref{item:ex:redacted_before} would be rather useless in a text corpus in its redacted form \ref{item:ex:redacted_after}: \begin{enumerate}[label=(\arabic*), leftmargin=0.8cm] \item How about \textit{Rick's Caf\'{e}} around \textit{noon} on \textit{the 15th} ? \item How about \censor{Rick's Caf\'{e}} around \censor{noon} on \censor{the 15th} ? \end{enumerate} This example illustrates that de-identification can imply a trade-off between \emph{privacy} and \emph{utility}.
 In order to gauge the latter, Tang \etal measure the impact of three alternative methods for masking sensitive words on a subsequent machine learning task \cite{Tang2004PreservingPI}.
 The methods consist of two different ways of replacing words with other, randomly selected words from the same category, and of a method for replacing words with a specific category marker.
 Applying these strategies to the previous example could lead \eg to the sentences in \ref{item:ex:vd} and \ref{item:ex:vcm} respectively: \begin{enumerate}[label=(\arabic*), leftmargin=0.8cm] \item How about \textit{London} around \textit{4 o'clock} on \textit{the 3rd of May} ? \item How about \textit{$<$ {LOCATION}$>$} around \textit{$<$ {TIME}$>$} on \textit{$<$ {DATE}$>$}? \end{enumerate} However, Tang \etal~\cite{Tang2004PreservingPI} do not give any formal privacy guarantees for their methods, making it difficult to judge the privacy-utility trade-off.

 In this paper, we fill this gap by deriving formal privacy guarantees for general text transformation-based de-identification methods on the basis of \emph{Differential Privacy}, a well-established framework for quantifying privacy leakage \cite{DworkC+14}.
 In addition, we show the impact of five different text transformation strategies on three common NLP tasks, when the transformed texts are used as training data for machine learning approaches.
 Unlike Tang \etal, we perform our experiments on six different corpora to gain more balanced evidence.
+To encourage reproducibility of our results, we release the code, data and models on Github\footnote{\url{https://github.com/uds-lsv/privacy-preserving-text-transformer}}